 Code Title Credits

 Required Course/s

 CAH 145 Foundations for Healthcare Careers

-or ADE 632 Bridge to Careers - Healthcare (90)

 or ADE 641 ESL Foundations for Healthcare Careers (90)

 CAH 272 Fundamentals of Dental Assisting

-Prerequisites/Co-requi sites

-Prerequisites
+Prerequisites/Co-requisites

+Prerequisites:

 This program requires reading and listening in English.
 Not sure about your English skills?
 Visit frederick.edu/Testing to schedule a free Accuplacer test, then share you results with CEWD Registration at CEInfo@frederick.edu or 301.624.2888.